TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 ### Regarding Old Videos
 This report has had some controversy for including videos before the creation of the Stars program or members being added to the program.
-The list would be smaller if those videos were included, but leaving the old videos could still lead to encouraging unethical behavior such as phishing for data collection.
+The list would be smaller if those videos were excluded, but leaving the old videos could still lead to encouraging unethical behavior such as phishing for data collection.
 These videos could have been cleaned up before joining the program, but were not.